dhruvinpadhara/dhruvinpadhara/README.md

 - 👋 Hi, I’m @dhruvinpadhara
 - 👀 I’m interested in java,spring mvc,spring boot,hibernate,jpa,hadoop
-- 🌱 I’m currently big-data
+- 🌱 I’m currently learning big-data
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on LinkedIn,instagram